Pio Turroni: War years

 War was declared between France and Germany in September 1939, although at this stage Italy remained formally neutral.
-On 16 March 1940 a judge announced that Turroni's case would not proceed to trial: he was served with a deportation order, despite which he was released from the Marseilles military prison two days later, on 18 March 1940.
+On 16 March 1940 a judge announced that Turroni's case would not proceed to trial: he was served with a deportation order, despite which he was released from the Marseille military prison two days later, on 18 March 1940.
 Italy invaded France towards the end of June 1940.
 On 8 July, without any obvious reason, the police arrested Turroni in Vichy.
 At about this time a collaborationist government was being established in the town to administer the southern half of France, but it is not apparent whether either Turroni's presence in the town or his arrest were in any way connected with these developments.
 He was imprisoned at Saint-Pierre till 29 July 1940, when he was transferred to the internment camp at Villemagne (Gard).
 It was probably at the end of August that he was moved again, this time to the collection camp for foreigners (Centre de rassemblement des étrangers) at Remoulins.
 On 22 October 1940 he was moved to the Le Vernet concentration camp.
 Four days later, however, on 26 October 1940, he managed to escape, apparently in the course of another transfer.

 Turroni spent the next few years attempting to evade recapture: precise timelines are not all easy to discern.
 On 15 or 16 December 1940, with fellow anarchist fugitive Aldo Garosci, he attempted to embark for Morocco, but was arrested.
 He escaped the next day and was rearrested on 18 December 1940 and detained till 9 January 1941: he was accused of escaping.
 Having evidently escaped again, he made another attempt to reach North Africa, this time accompanied by Leo Valiani and ten other members of the Giustizia e Libertà resistance movement.
 The attempt succeeded: the anarchists arrived in Algeria at the end of January 1941 and crossed the frontier into Morocco at Oujda.
 Arriving in Casablanca they found many more Italian anarchist exiles.
 For ten months he supported himself working clandestinely in the construction trade.